QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-2-3.md

  (eq? x a))
 {{< /highlight >}}

-It's called currying.
+But the functional projection is sometimes more confusing when there are recursions involved in multiple stages, especially we will no longer spercify whether every input is an argument or an function.
+Therefore it will always be beneficial to ask yourself, which functions has been previously defined, and how its default arguments are tweaked in developing the current function.
 Let's improve it a little with a familiar function:

 {{< highlight scheme >}}
 (define rember-f